georgeflanagin/anagrammatic/README.md

-The ordering of the letters in alignment with the frequency of letters in English reduces the magnitude of the composite numbers that represent the options, although experience has shown that because the factors of the large composite numbers are much smaller, the `divmod` operation goes quickly.
-For example, our test phrase (`embrace inclusivity`) evaluates to 695823563878969513260, which is greater than 2<sup>69</sup>, whereas a word like `race` which might be a component of an anagram evaluate to only 870, not even 2<sup>10</sup>.
+The ordering of the letters in alignment with the frequency of letters in English reduces the magnitude of the composite numbers that represent the options, although experience has shown that because the factors of the large composite numbers are comparatively small, the `divmod` operation goes quickly.
+For example, our test phrase (`embrace inclusivity`) evaluates to **695823563878969513260**, which is greater than **2**<sup>69</sup>, whereas a word like `race` which might be a component of an anagram evaluate to only **870**, not even **2**<sup>10</sup>.

-The above ordering goes one step farther, as it is an empirical analysis of the frequency of letters in the Linux dictionary, because we need not concern ourselves with how *common* a word is, only that it appears exactly *once* in any dictionary.
+The above ordering goes one step farther, as it is an empirical analysis of the frequency of letters in the Linux dictionary rather than some corpus of English.
+We need not concern ourselves with how *common* a word is, only that it appears exactly *once* in any dictionary.

+A note to those of you who may modify the code --- if you change the above mapping between primes and letters, you will need to rebuild your dictionaries.
+An obvious, but not yet implemented improvement to this program would be packaging the dictionary as two pickles, the second one including the mapping that was used to create it.

 Of course, anagrams differ from the basic perfect cover problem in other material ways.
-The first is that we are not looking for just one anagram --- we want to find them all.
-The second is that nearly every combination of two and three letters has been used as an acronym for something in English, for example, TLA -- Three Letter Acronym.
-We must be careful to exclude some of these non-word words.
+The first is that we are not looking for just one cover/anagram --- we want to find them all.
+The second is that nearly every combination of two and three letters has been used as an acronym for something in English, for example, **TLA** -- **T**hree **L**etter **A**cronym.
+We must be careful to exclude some of these non-word words for the results to be amusing.

 When you read about *Algorithm X* you will notice that Knuth starts out by saying that one should consider the smallest option first, and from several